Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
 I recently finished my Ph.D. in Biomedical Engineering at Northwestern University.
 I specifically worked on understanding the role of 3D genome architecture in stem cells to enhance regenerative outcomes.
-As a researcher, I have been trained in chromatin imaging and performing functional genomics experiments.
+As a researcher, I have been trained in high-resolution chromatin imaging, performing functional genomics experiments, and physics-based statistical analysis of 3D genome architecture.

-Stay tuned for more updates!